eclipse-iceoryx/iceoryx/doc/error-handling.md

 The error handler cannot be used in utils.

-Whether it is appropriate to use std::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be discussed on a case-by-case basis.
+Whether it is appropriate to use std::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
 If the function has no STL counterpart std::expected can be used freely to communicate potential failure to the caller.

 It should be noted that since currently Expects and Ensures are active at release mode, prolific usage of these will incur a runtime cost.
 Since this is likely to change in the future, it is still advised to use them to document the developers intentions.

 ## Interface for 3rd Party Code

 Error handler as well as logger shall be able to use or redirect to 3rd party error handling or logging libraries in the future.
-Currently this is not supported.
+Currently this is neither fully supported nor used.
+The error handler as a callback function which can in principle used to call 3rd party code.

 # Usage